Eric Clapton’s 1980s Fender Stratocaster Elite

 It is also possible that this was not an actual Elite Stratocaster, but one of the earliest prototypes of the Eric Clapton Signature model.
 Apparently, the first prototypes were built by using a ’57 Strat reissue neck fitted on an Elite Strat body.

-Be that as it may, we haven’t found one single occasion where Eric used the guitar live so it was likely just used in a private setting.
-If you happen to come across something, be sure to forward it to us.
+Be that as it may, there doesn’t seem to be one single occasion where Eric used the guitar live so it was likely just used in a private setting.
+If you happen to come across something, leave it in the comments.